blasimon/locationalchoice/README.md

 In the folder <strong>PS</strong>, we provide the R codes of our Bayesian statistical model for the analysis of locational choice data.
 Two R functions and a DLL are provided.

 In the folder <strong>CNN_Benchmarks</strong>, we provide a naive implementation of covolutional neural networks (trained with adam) on the same data.
 The code was developed by <A HREF="https://www.gerad.ca/en/people/theo-moins">Theo Moins</A>.
+Taking a training file and holdout file as input, it outputs holdout predictive accuracy (top1, top5).

 ## Datasets